vallabhpatil777/vallabhpatil777/README.md

 Actively seeking opportunities as a Full Stack Software Developer to leverage my expertise and embrace new technologies.🚀</div>

-- 🔭 I’m currently working on developing AI Agents in Blockchain Space
+- 🔭 I’m currently working on developing AI Agents creating RAG utility microservice using Langchain, LLM and vector database

 - 🌱 I’m currently exploring LLMs, AI Agents, and Blockchain